 Putting the “Hot Springs” in Harrison

-Dejected from our unsuccessful Sasquatch hunt and aging ourselves out of the waterpark, we opted to soak it off at the Harrison pool.
-This public pool is fed by the area’s natural spring water and was key to a quick recovery from the surprisingly tough (for this out-of-shape traveler at least) bike ride.
+Dejected from our unsuccessful Sasquatch hunt and ageing ourselves out of the waterpark, we opted to soak it off at the Harrison pool.
+This public pool is fed by the area’s natural spring water and was key to a quick recovery from the surprisingly tough (for this out-of-shape traveller at least) bike ride.

 Although the public pool itself isn’t much to write home about, the hot springs at the Harrison Hot Springs Hotel and Resort are.
 This historic hotel helped put the town on the map and has been inviting guests to its outdoor pools for nearly a century.
 The key to that sentence is “guests” as you have to be staying at the hotel to enjoy all of this:

 Where the Rivers Meet